-For example, if you setup replication using MASTER_HOST=ubuntu.net on the slave and later connect to the slave with mysqlrplcheck and have the master specified as --master=198.51.100.6 using the valid IP address for ubuntu.net, you must have the ability to do a reverse name lookup to compare the IP (198.51.100.6) and the hostname (ubuntu.net) to determine if they are the same machine.
+For example, if you set up replication using MASTER_HOST=ubuntu.net on the slave and later connect to the slave with mysqlrplcheck and have the master specified as --master=198.51.100.6 using the valid IP address for ubuntu.net, you must have the ability to do a reverse name lookup to compare the IP (198.51.100.6) and the hostname (ubuntu.net) to determine if they are the same machine.

-Similarly, in order to avoid issues mixing local IP '127.0.0.1' with 'localhost', the addresse '127.0.0.1' is converted to 'localhost' by the utility.
-Nevertheless, It is best to use the actual hostname of the master when connecting or setting up replication.
+Similarly, in order to avoid issues mixing local IP '127.0.0.1' with 'localhost', all the addresses '127.0.0.1' are internally converted to 'localhost' by the utility.
+Nevertheless, it is best to use the actual hostname of the master when connecting or setting up replication.